induktio/thinker/Technical.md

     -native     Start game in fullscreen mode using the native desktop resolution.
     -screen     Start game in fullscreen mode using the resolution set in mod config.
     -windowed   Start game in borderless windowed mode using the resolution set in mod config.
+    <savefile>  Paths to .SAV savefiles can be entered in the command line and the main menu
+                will be skipped and the save is loaded directly.
+Paths containing spaces should be entered in escaped quotes \"\" to be properly parsed.

 Thinker keyboard shortcuts